MBAllely/bash_scripts/README.md

 #### Prerequisites

 Uh, just Git, I think.
+And maybe this is only for macs?
+Sorry, Powershell.

 ## OK Real instructions.

 1. Put this stuff in the appropriate files at the top level of your machine.
 That's it.

-## *OK REAL-ER INSTRUCTIONS*
+## **OK REAL-ER INSTRUCTIONS**

 1. Go to the top level of your machine.
-If you're unfamiliar, `cd ~ ` gets you there.
+If you're unfamiliar, open up your terminal and type `cd ~ `.
 2. Check to see if these files exist first.  `ls -a` will give you a thorough list of what you've got.
 3. To edit the contents of the existing files, run either ` atom FILENAME` or `nano FILENAME` or, if you're a fan of vim, `vim FILENAME`  (Personally, I think vim is gross.
 But, preferences!
 Do what makes you happy, yo.)
 Then add the contents from this repo into your corresponding files.
 Easy peasy!
 4. _If these files don't exist yet_, make 'em!
 You can use the same commands as above to do that.